saltyorg/docs/docs/reference/rclone-manual.md

     [Instructions here](google-project-setup.md)

-    Save that credential file at `/opt/sa/project-creds.json`
+    Save that credential file on your server at `/opt/sa/project-creds.json`

 2. Create a Google Group to hold service accounts: